Primarily short stays

 Avamere Rehabilitation of King City is in the Bull Mountain neighborhood of Tigard.

-The legal owner and operator of Avamere Rehabilitation of King City is King City Rehab, LLC.
+Avamere Rehabilitation of King City is legally operated by King City Rehab, LLC, and administered by Warren Taylor.

 Avamere Rehabilitation of King City has a walk score of 35.
 Somewhat walkable.
 A few nearby services may be reachable on foot, but most trips require transportation.